New York Comic Con: A Beginner’s Guide

 Some special guests have autographing and photo sessions that can be purchased.
 These are available on the NYCC website and can be bought either at the con or in advance.
 I recommend buying anything you want in advance, as they may not be available day-of.
 Keep in mind, not all of the guests attending NYCC will have these sessions.

-If you bought a photo op or autograph ticket in advance, you will get an email closer to the convention with your scheduled time.
+If you bought a photo op in advance, you will get an email closer to the convention with your scheduled time.
+For autographs, check the schedule.
+Some guests will have multiple autograph sessions, and some will only have one.

 If a guest is listed as doing autographing but is not listed on the Epic website, this means that they are only accepting payment at the table, so you will purchase the autograph on site.